kpoppel/homeassistant-novafos/README.md

 README file in that place for the details.
 The extension automates scraping the token and sending it to Home Assistant.
 Note you have to setup Home Assistant to be accessible through HTTPS.

-## Method 2: Login on website and manuallt find and copy token to Home Assistant
+## Method 2: Login on website and manually find and copy token to Home Assistant

 This method is 100% manual, but will ensure you get data into Home Assistant regardless.
 Why would you do this then?
 Well I cannot say, but maybe doing this once per week or month is a good way to keep tabs on consumption or dripping